Deilis/CompTIA/Network+/README.md

-## Introduction to Networks
+# Introduction to Networks

-'This is the list of topics in Chapter.
-1 of "Introduction to Networks".'
+This is the list of topics in Chapter.
+1 of "Introduction to Networks".

 <ul>
     <ul>